ThSrAd/Distributed-Computing-with-Spark-SQL/README.md

 #### Importing Data Files:</br>

-If you are trying to mount the data from the AWS S3 into data bricks edition, Please use the bwlow Scala Code
+If you are trying to mount the data from the AWS S3 into data bricks edition, Please use the below Scala Code

 ```
 val mountDir = "/mnt/davis"